 Is vegan leather as durable as real leather?

-Does vegan leather crack over time?
+Does vegan leather crack or peel over time?

-Is real leather more sustainable?
+Is real leather more sustainable than vegan?

 A New Definition of Quality